 There were several different exhibitions including Lis Rhodes’ Light Music, and a room of Sung Hwan Kim projections.
 All of them consisted of darkened rooms, video projections, flashing lights and muffled and distorted sounds.
 Nick and I were weirded out by a lot of it, as it seemed like something from either Twin Peaks or a pretty terrifying nightmare.
 However Eliza was open-mouthed in silent wonder (light and dark, flickering lights?
 A red room?
 Muffled sounds?
 Must have been a lot like being in the womb).
 Andy Warhol at Dulwich Picture Gallery was so bright and visual, but a lot of this was like a big old baby sensory room with added ambient noise.

-Reading London with a Toddler, is seems there’s a whole children’s section upstairs that I had no idea about.
+Reading London with a Toddler, is seems there’s a whole children’s section upstairs in the Tate Modern that I had no idea about.
 Undoubtedly Eliza is too young at the moment, but considering the rapid rate at which time is passing, it won’t be that long.

-I do love the Tate; it does a lot to make art accessible for all, both figuratively and literally (the main entrance to the Turbine Hall is like a giant pushchair ramp).
+I do love the Tate Modern; it does a lot to make art accessible for all, both figuratively and literally (the main entrance to the Turbine Hall is like a giant pushchair ramp).
 Anyway I reckon we’ll be back pretty soon on a less busy weekday, especially as it’s such an easy trip on public transport (short train ride to London Bridge, short walk).
-What other art galleries are so child-friendly, visual for such young babies yet not mind-numbingly dull for parents, I wonder?
+What other art galleries are so child-friendly, visual for such young babies yet not mind-numbingly dull for parents as the Tate Modern, I wonder?